comfybyte/xyprland/README.md

 ```

 ### Usage
-**⚠️ There's no documentation (at least not yet),
+**⚠️  There's no documentation (neither do I plan to write one),
 but the [module definition](https://github.com/comfybyte/xyprland/blob/main/modules/xyprland/default.nix)
 and its [submodules](https://github.com/comfybyte/xyprland/tree/main/modules/xyprland/submodules)
-should hopefully be well-commented enough for now.**
+should be well-commented enough if you wanna use it.**

 An example going over **most** options:
 ```nix